- Level of study

 - *To be classed as a dependent, spouses/civil partners must have been the spouse/civil partner on the date which the asylum application was made.
 Children/step-children must have been aged under 18 on the date on which the asylum application was made.

-If you receive notification that you are liable to be detained, or we are informed by the Home Office that you should not be studying at the University, you will no longer be eligible for the scholarship.
 If your status changes after you have made an application for the Sanctuary Scholarship, at any point prior to or during your studies, it’s really important that you get in touch with us to discuss the issue as quickly as possible by emailing us at firstname.lastname@example.org.

 We know that understanding if you are eligible for these awards can be difficult, so we have provided some answers to the questions we are most asked.
 The answers to these questions are only about your eligibility to apply for the Sanctuary Scholarship and do not confirm that you will receive an award: